panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 In the previous 4 steps I followed the standard TDD.
 Nothing fancy.

 Now starts the interesting part.

-Instead of going to the refactor phase to write the sum implementation, let's get back to the red phase and write another assertion:
+Instead of going to the refactor phase to write the sum implementation, and because I'm unsure that 1 assertion is enought to test my future generic code, let's get back to the red phase and write another assertion:

 ```javascript{5}
 import { sum } from './sum'